Peer-Reviewed Journal Articles

 “Herringtons of Greene County, Mississippi, and Barnwell District, South Carolina” Analysis and research designed to separate the identities of many same-name individuals across three states in the 1770–1825 period—including multiple burned counties.

-Focus: Using FANs* and Community Reconstruction to Merge or Separate Same-Name Men
+FANs* and Community Reconstruction to Separate or Merge Same-Name Men

 Solomon Harper(s) of Coastal South Carolina and Georgia: